SAP-samples/btp-onboarding/docs/pages/2_setup_ga/1_read_first.md

 <br>

-### Further Information

-#### Optional Preparation: Live Sessions including onboarding Sessions

-See monthly regional onboarding Webinars: Live Sessions
+### SAP Support for Enterprise Accounts

 #### How to change the Global Account Administrator for the SAP BTP?

-If you want to change this user,  create a ticket at the SAP Support Portal.
+If you want to change this user,  create a ticket at the SAP Support Portal. <br>
-Select the component **BC-NEO-CIS-OPS** (find guidance at help.sap.com: "Getting Support")
+Select the component **BC-NEO-CIS-OPS** (find guidance at help.sap.com: "Getting Support").

 #### Support for S-User

-If you need support with authorizations for your S-User ID, see SAP Support.
-See also SAP Note 1808560 - How to reset an S-User ID password

 In case you need support for your S-user for SAP ID service, you may create a ticket in the component **XX-SER-SAPSMP-USR** (SAP Support Portal - User Administration)